zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/json/json.md

 ### Objectives
 In this lab, you will:
 * Setup the environment for JSON lab.
-* Connect the oracle SQL developer to Insert and Update the JSON Data into Oracle Database by using JSON Function.
+* Connect the Oracle SQL developer to Insert and Update the JSON Data into Oracle Database by using JSON Function.
 * Learn about the JSON functions.

 ### Prerequisites